heristop/heristop.github.io/src/content/blog/2024-11-04-frontend-weekly-digest-44.md

 - **(🛠) [4 Tips for Software Testing with Playwright](https://spin.atomicobject.com/tips-testing-playwright?ref=heristop.github.io)**

-  This guide covers essential tips for improving Playwright tests, such as handling flaky tests, replacing deprecated methods, and using `describe` blocks for organized test structures to enhance testing reliability.
+  This guide covers essential tips for improving Playwright tests, such as handling flaky tests, replacing deprecated methods, and using `describe` blocks for organized test structures to keep your tests consistent and reliable.

 - **(📊) [Understanding and Using Javascript Console API](https://dev.to/sonaykara/understanding-and-using-javascript-console-api-in-detail-25a9?ref=heristop.github.io)**